BrenzingerLuca/AI-for-Industry-Challenge/docs/residual-offset-correction.md

 approach/plug depths (qualification) or the force-controlled descent (phase 1), and the connector orientation doesn't need correcting.

+## Why it's needed at all

+Neither policy's port-pose estimate is perfect: the qualification round's triangulation has its own noise, and FlowState's placement in phase 1 is good but not exact.
+Rather than trying to eliminate that error at the source, this model estimates it directly from the cameras and folds a correction into the approach pose before the spiral search — cheaper to train than to chase perfect calibration.

 ## Training data

 [`data_acquisition.py`](../aic_solution_policy/aic_solution_policy/data_acquisition.py)